xhosro/GKE-Terraform/README.md

    gcloud auth application-default login

-   it will open in browser
+   it will open in browser for autorization

+then run terraform init and terraform fmt and terraform validate for debugging syntax and configuration errors

+then run terraform plan
+terraform apply -auto--approve